alkalemir/MobilliumCase-Programmatic/README.md

 # MobilliumCase-Programmatic

 I completed this project in about 6-7 hours.
 I used MVC design pattern.
-I didn't want to use IQKeyboardManager.
-I implemented myself.
+I didn't prefer to use IQKeyboardManager.
+I implemented on my own.
-Project is looking good all apple devices (iPad, iPhone).
+The project is looking good at all Apple devices (iPad, iPhone).
-I checked mobillium github repo and I reviewed folder structures.
+I checked Mobillium's GitHub repo and reviewed folder structures.
-I tried to implement like that.
+I tried to implement like it.
 I created my own UI types.
 These are:

 ✔️  MobilliumButton